 IRC section 3121(a) provides that wages include all remuneration for employment, whether paid in cash or in some other form, unless specifically excluded by statute.
-Some examples of wages for social security and Medicare purposes are salaries, fees, bonuses, prizes, awards and commissions.
-It is immaterial whether the payments are based on the hour, week, month, year, piecework, or made on a percentage basis.
+Some examples of wages for social security and Medicare purposes include salaries, fees, bonuses, prizes, awards and commissions.
+It is immaterial whether the payments are based on the hour, week, month, year, piecework, or paid on a percentage basis.

-The social security wage and benefit base establishes the maximum amount of wages subject to the social security tax per year.

-- For 2005, this amount is \$90,000.
+The social security wage base establishes the maximum amount of wages subject to the social security tax per year.
+For 2009, this amount is \$106,800.
 The amount is adjusted each year.
-(Since 1994, there is no wage base limit for Medicare tax.) - If an employee works for more than one employer in one calendar year, excess social security taxes may be withheld.
+(Since 1994, there has been no wage base limit for Medicare tax.)

+Because each employer must withhold on wages up to the annual maximum, an employee who works for more than one employer in one calendar year may have excess social security taxes withheld.
 In order to get a refund of the excess social security tax withheld by the employers, the employee shows the overpayment on Form 1040.

-Employers, however, may not claim a refund, because each employer is responsible for withholding and paying social security tax on wages paid to each employee up to the wage base.
+Employers are not responsible for making any adjustments and cannot claim a refund in this situation, because each employer is responsible for withholding and paying social security tax on wages paid to each employee up to the wage base.

 For the purpose of determining responsibility for reporting wages, a state is considered to be one employer and each political subdivision is considered a separate employer.
 An employee who transfers from one state agency to another during a calendar year does not change employers.
 The state should withhold and pay social security tax only up to the wage base for that employee.
 An employee who transfers from a state agency to a political subdivision, a city or county, has changed employers.
-Each employer must withhold and pay social security tax up to the wage base for that employee.
+Each employer must withhold and pay social security tax up to the wage base for that employee, regardless of other employment.